 As a result, we never make a large decision—which always costs a lot of money—without first 1) discussing it, and 2) ensuring we can both live with it.
-Saying No is far better than doing something that makes one of us miserable.
+We follow Brené Brown’s advice and “choose discomfort over resentment.”

 Now some readers will object and label this as permission-seeking.
 But it’s not.
 Instead, we play an infinite game, where the goal is to perpetuate a happy marriage, instead of fighting to get our way on everything.

 Because at the end of the day, that’s what I want: a happy marriage that is stable and free of hostility.
 We’re not perfect, by any means, but we’ve avoided countless arguments because either of us can veto any big decision.